AlexSwensen/Screeps/README.md

 PR's are welcome.

 ## Notes
+Code is under the `src` directory.
+Everything else is workflow related.

 For now each bot type has a role with it's associated code.

 Bots are built from the `bot.definitions.js` file.